zehuiyin/personal_website_jekyll/index.md

 <img align="right" width="190" height="228" src="images/Headshot.jpg" style="vertical-align:middle;margin: 0px 17px">

-<p style="text-align: left;">I am an undergraduate student at University of Toronto Scarborough.
-I major in economics for management studies and minor in GIS and applied statistics.
-I am very interested in cartography and exploring spatial patterns in social problems.
-I have experience with Python and R programming as well as a variety of GIS software, including ArcGIS Pro, ArcGIS Online, etc. In the meantime, I am also a transit lover.
-I enjoy riding buses and trains, which motivates my research interest in public transit.</p>
+<p style="text-align: left;">I am an undergraduate student at the University of Toronto Scarborough (UTSC), where I am pursuing a major in Economics for Management Studies and a minor in GIS and Applied Statistics.
+As a research assistant in the Suburban Mobility Cluster in the Human Geography Department at UTSC, I am currently exploring ways to improve transportation accessibility and efficiency in suburban areas, especially in Scarborough, Ontario.

+My interests in spatial analysis and econometrics have inspired me to delve into examining the spatial patterns of social issues, with a particular focus on using GIS tools to visualize and analyze these patterns.
+With my extensive experience in R programming and proficiency in a variety of GIS software, such as ArcGIS Pro and ArcGIS Online, I am well-equipped to tackle complex spatial problems.
+Moreover, as a passionate transit enthusiast, I find myself constantly drawn to the topic of public transit and transportation.
+I enjoy riding buses and trains, and this interest has motivated me to explore ways of enhancing the accessibility and efficiency of public transit.
+I am eager to utilize my interdisciplinary background to further investigate public transit and transportation through GIS analysis and econometrics, with the aim of finding solutions to improve their functionality and accessibility.</p>
 &nbsp;
 &nbsp;
 ## Areas of interest